 Alex was doing what Alex always does, which is trying to profit from other people's pain.

-There weren't hundreds of stories You know, he's still saying things to send people to the victims' families' homes.
+There weren't hundreds of stories all the time, but Alex Hussein, you know, he's still saying things to send people to the victims' families' homes.

 I want to take a quick moment and examine something that Alex said at the beginning of that clip, though, because I think it reveals something important.